ddxv/mobile-network-traffic/README.md

 The awesome thing about mistrmochov is that it installs lsposed as well, which is a later requirment anyways.

 ## Install Magisk Modules
 For each Module you'll need to get the .zip file from the GitHub Releases page onto waydroid, for example, using a browser.
-I prefer the Firefox one, the default browser feels too difficult to use on Waydroid emulated on a computer.
+Recommended use Firefox one, the default browser seems to default downloading `.zip` to an empty `.bin` from GitHub repos.
+Also it's quite difficult to use.

 To install Firefox get an APK:
 ```sh